Last reviewed on 10th September 2023 by Martin Alexander (Mortgage Advisor)

 Once the development is complete, the developer could either remortgage, move to a commercial mortgage, or sell/rent the development and repay the bridging lender.

-The key things to remember are that bridging finance is fast and short-term, the property can be of any standard and funds can be used to purchase, renovate and build.
+The key things to remember are that bridging finance is fast and short-term.
+The property can be of any standard and funds can be used to purchase, renovate and build.
 If you’re looking to develop on a much larger scale, development finance may be better suited.

-Qualifying for a bridging loan
+Will I qualify for a bridging loan?

-Bridging is largely assessed on the value of the property.
-The good news is, bridging lenders don’t make assessments on personal income whereas mortgage lenders do.
+Bridging is largely assessed on the value of a property.
+The good news is that bridging lenders don’t make assessments on personal income whereas mortgage lenders do.

 As with standard mortgages, your property will be subject to a survey.
 Bridging lenders will carry out a survey to ensure that their loan is safe and isn’t deemed too high risk.
-A qualified surveyor will attend the property to inspect the values involved.
+A qualified surveyor will visit the property to inspect the values involved.

 We often see homeowners overvaluing their properties and sometimes don’t achieve the top value they’re aiming for.
-Surveyors will normally provide valuations which can sometimes be considered as undervaluing.
+Surveyors will normally provide valuations that can sometimes be considered undervaluing.

 It’s not that surveyors are undervaluing, it’s simply because they need to assess worst-case scenarios for the lender.
-If you strongly disagree with a surveyors valuation, then you can sometimes request for the valuation to be revised.
-Bear in mind, there’s often a cost to getting a revised valuation.
+If you strongly disagree with a surveyor’s valuation, then you can sometimes request for the valuation to be revised.
+Bear in mind that there’s often a cost to getting a revised valuation.

 Loan to value (LTV)

 A loan to value is simply the size of the loan in comparison with the property value.
-An 80% LTV on a £100k property would indicate a £80k loan with a £20k deposit.
+An 80% LTV on a £100k property would indicate an £80k loan with a £20k deposit.
 In terms of a mortgage, a lender would only offer you £80k, as the property is worth £100k (on an 80% LTV).

 Other bridging lenders may disregard the actual price you paid for the property and will consider its true market value.
 This can be practical for when you need to borrow more than a mortgage lender will allow.

 Gross Development Value (GDV)

-See example below: (based on a £80k purchase of £100k property using an 80% LTV)
+See the example below: (based on an £80k purchase of a £100k property using an 80% LTV)

 Traditional mortgage lender = £68k loan